kpf5297/stm32-uart-driver-plus/usage.md

 # Usage Guide

 This document explains how to configure and integrate **STM32 UART Driver Plus** into your project.
-All configuration options reside in `include/uart_driver_config.h`.
+Configuration is now module-level via `include/uart_driver.h` and per-module headers such as `include/logging.h` and `include/command_module.h`.

 ## Configuration Macros